 The Dispute Resolution Review: Editor's Preface

-Finally, I would like to express my gratitude to all of the contributors from all of the jurisdictions represented in The Dispute Resolution Review.
-Their biographies can be found in Appendix 1 and highlight the wealth of experience and learning from which we are fortunate enough to benefit.
+As always, I would like to express my gratitude to all of the contributors from all of the jurisdictions represented in The Dispute Resolution Review.
+Their biographies can be found in Appendix 1 and highlight the wealth of experience and learning from which we are fortunate to benefit.
 I would also like to thank the whole team at Law Business Research who have excelled in managing a project of this size and scope, in getting it delivered on time and in adding a professional look and finish to the contributions.

 Slaughter and May